MSchmoecker/VNEI/README.md

 Press 'R' to view a recipe of an item while hovering over it.
 Works in the inventory, too.

+Press `LeftArrow`/`RightArrow` to navigate through the history of last viewed items.

 ### Item Blacklist
 Items can be blacklisted at `BepInEx/config/com.maxsch.valheim.vnei.blacklist.txt`.
 The internal item name has to be used, one name on every line.